diegoscodes/multi-agent-rag-supplier-quotation/README.md

 ---

 ## Author
-Developed by Diego Santos as part of a technical take-home assignment.
+Developed by Diego Santos as part of a technical assessment exploring multi-agent RAG architectures, semantic retrieval, and business rule validation.